-- Add any custom fields that you want to include in the forms.
+- Add any custom field definitions that you want to include in the forms.

-- Add the products (loans and deposits) you offer.
+- Add the loan and deposit products that you offer.

-Completing this setup in advance allows us to assign all imported clients and groups to the appropriate branches and credit officers, to fill all necessary custom fields, and to assign all accounts to the appropriate products.
+Completing this setup in advance allows us to assign all imported clients and groups to the appropriate branches and credit officers, to fill all necessary custom field values, and to assign all accounts to the appropriate products.